QUESTION 1. (Actually a whole series of related questions)

 In simple terms is best to consider that there are two types of digital satellite TV.

-1. Sky Digital.
-Sky has it's own box of tricks just for 28 east and most channels are scrambled.
+1. Dedicated receivers like Sky Digital.
+Sky has it's own box of tricks just for 28 east and

 A Sky system includes BBC 1 and 2 BBC 24 hour news, Sky News, (free channels),